vietnogi/grunt-clean-translate/README.md

 # grunt-clean-translate

-> GUse to determine which translatioon keys are missing or stale.
+> Use to determine which translation keys are missing or stale.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`